MISP/misp-rfc/misp-core-format/raw.md

 # Acknowledgements

 The authors wish to thank all the MISP community who are supporting the creation of open standards in threat intelligence sharing.
+A special thank to Nicolas Bareil for the review of the JSON Schema.

 # Sample MISP file